dagghe/pyOMA2/docs/docu/3 Support Classes.rst

 ===============

 ..
 Attention::
-    These classes (and functions) are not instantiated or called directly by the users, but internally by the "main" classes.
+    These classes, except for those in the run_params module, are not instantiated or called directly by the users, but internally by the "main" classes.

 .. toctree::